suzan-jamesono6og/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge for programmers to create user-friendly and robust software, while also acknowledging that there will always be unforeseen ways in which users may interact with or misuse the program.
 It serves as a reminder to continually test, improve, and adapt our code to stay one step ahead in the race against potential errors and vulnerabilities.

+# 2023-11-26
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, determine which tasks are most important and which can be completed later.
+Then, break down each task into smaller, manageable steps.
+By organizing your tasks in this way, you can better focus on the task at hand and avoid feeling overwhelmed.

+Next, use scheduling tools and apps to plan out your day.
+Block off time for each tasks and set reminders to help keep you on track.
+You can also use these tools to track your progress and adjust your plan as needed.
+Remember to allow time in between tasks for breaks and to avoid getting stuck in a repetitive work pattern.
+ - 来自帮助助手